k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 Authorization and permissions are determined by the credentials provided during the initial "/api/authenticate" call, either by the user or by the API Key, along with the assigned roles for each.
 See [here](/articles/26_fabric_security/01_fabric_credentials_overview.md) for more information about API Keys, roles, and permissions.

+#### Authenticate: Cookie vs. Response Body

+The `/api/authenticate` endpoint is used both for **end-user login** (a human authenticating in a browser) and for **server-to-server calls** (a service obtaining a short-lived JWT using an API Key).
+Fabric enforces a behavioral separation between these two modes, based on whether the resulting JWT carries a resolved user identity (the `unm` claim) and on the `responseInBody` request parameter:

+* **End-user login** - when the call resolves to a Fabric user (username/password, or an API Key associated to a user), the JWT is returned as a **cookie** by default, and it carries the `unm` claim.
+Accessing Web Services using this cookie requires the `unm` claim to be present; a cookie JWT without it is rejected.
+* **Server-to-server access** - when the call authenticates only with an API Key that is *not* associated to a user, there is no user identity to place in a cookie.
+Such calls must pass `responseInBody=true`; the JWT is then returned in the response body, `{"response": "OK", "jwt": "<JWT>"}`, instead of a cookie.
+Calling without `responseInBody=true` in this case is rejected.
+* `responseInBody=true` can also be used with username/password or a user-associated API Key, to get the JWT back in the body instead of a cookie.
+* A bearer-header JWT (as opposed to a cookie) may be used with or without the `unm` claim.

+**Audit log**: the `/api/authenticate` "LOGIN" audit entry records the resolved **user** when the JWT carries a `unm` claim (either resolved from Fabric credentials, or explicitly supplied via the `claims` parameter - see [JWT Custom Claims](/articles/26_fabric_security/06_jwt-custom-claims-and-iid-access-control.md)), and otherwise records the **API Key** name.

 ### JWT: Signed by the WS Client

 The authentication flow for this method works as follows:

-1. Create an API Key.
+1. Create a **Signing JWT** API Key.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) for instructions.
-Select the "Signed by client" option to indicate that the client is signing.
-In such a case, the "/api/authenticate" call using the API Key will be rejected because it is only available when Fabric signs the JWT.
+In such a case, the "/api/authenticate" call using this API Key will be rejected, because it is only available for Access/Legacy keys (when Fabric signs the JWT).
 2. Generate a JWT, where:
-   - It must include an "apk" claim with the value of the API Key, as part of the JWT payload.
+   - It must include an "apk" claim with the value of the API Key name, as part of the JWT payload.
-   - The secret key, provided by Fabric during the API Key generation, must be used to sign the JWT.
+   - The Signing Key, provided by Fabric during the API Key generation, must be used to sign the JWT.
    - JWT is signed using HMAC-SHA256.
    - The client maintains the JWT's expiration time.
 3. Make the web services calls by sending this JWT as the token value of the `Authorization: Bearer` header.